BlairCurrey/nhl-pipeline/docs/overview.md

 I am not sure if the costs associated with increased schedule polling are prohibitive or not but it lead me to think about the following variation:
   - monitor schedule intelligently. poll nhl schedule with increasing frequence as we get closer to a game and update the schedule in the database. dont start any processes.
     - this reduces costs related to outside network traffic and adds costs for writing to db
   - new worker service continuously polls our database for schedule.
-This decouples our ingest update interval from our liveness probe from our schedule updates.
+This decouples our ingest update interval from our schedule poll interval.
     - adds an extra reads cost
   - ingest stays the same. it just fires 1 api call and upserts